-- Pressing the button will cycle through the images in the order they were taken. - The images change more quickly if you keep the buttons pressed, but they will appear coarse.
+- Pressing the button will cycle through the images in the reverse order they were taken. - Pressing the button will cycle through the images in the order they were taken. - The images change more quickly if you keep the buttons pressed, but they will appear coarse.